blayzestefaniak/pulumi-s3-event/README.md

-This is an example of how you can set up a Pulumi [ComponentResource](https://www.pulumi.com/docs/intro/concepts/resources/components/) as a reusable event driven pipeline using Amazon S3 and AWS Lambda, so you don't need to repeat yourself when writing Pulumi code.
+This is an example of how you can set up a Pulumi [ComponentResource](https://www.pulumi.com/docs/intro/concepts/resources/components/) as a reusable resource, so you don't need to repeat yourself when writing Pulumi code.
+This example's ComponentResource creates an event driven pipeline using Amazon S3 and AWS Lambda.

 > :warning: **Proceed with caution:** You should scope down the resources and actions within the IAM policy statements.